kent-map/kent/dickens/dickens-friends.md

 Gad’s caught the imagination of writers from Dickens’s friend and biographer John Forster to controversial journalist and novelist [Eliza Lynn Linton](/19c/19c-lynn-linton-biography) (who was never asked to visit after selling the house to [Dickens](/dickens) in the first place).
 The American poet Henry Wadsworth Longfellow ‘traded amicable visits’[^ref1]  with Dickens; [Hans Christian Andersen](/19c/19c-christian-andersen) whose five week stay ‘seemed to the family AGES’,[^ref2]  described the countryside as ‘Danish scenery, but richer and more highly cultivated’.[^ref3]
 <param ve-image url="https://upload.wikimedia.org/wikipedia/commons/a/a7/Henry_Wadsworth_Longfellow%2C_photographed_by_Julia_Margaret_Cameron_in_1868.jpg" label="Henry Wadsworth Longfellow" attribution="Julia Margaret Cameron, Public domain, via Wikimedia Commons">

+The novelist and amateur actress Mary Boyle first met Dickens in 1849 and left a vivid account of her later visits to Gad's.
+Notably she recalled her sense of achievement when she kept up with him on a walk, a feat she describes as 'almost miraculous'.

 While he lived within a few miles of the famous author and successfully solicited his time as a public speaker, the opportunist poet and journalist [Henry Gardener Adams](/19c/19c-gardiner-adams-biography) seems not to have been invited to the house.
 But other minor writers such as H. F. Chorley and a number of the journalists known as ‘Dickens’s Young Men’, including Percy Fitzgerald and Edmund Yates, were asked for weekends.
 So of course was the faithful W. H. Wills (sub-editor of Household Words and subsequently private secretary to [Angela Burdett Coutts](/19c/19c-burdett-coutts-biography)).
 [G. A. Sala](/19c/19c-sala-biography) described the ‘military time’ of meals and the expectation that guests would spend designated hours at work – during one visit with [Wilkie Collins](/19c/19c-collins-biography) Sala apparently doodled with a spare set of proofs to avoid offending his host.[^ref4]
 <param ve-image url="https://upload.wikimedia.org/wikipedia/commons/6/65/George_Augustus_Sala_%28Waddy%2C_1872%29.jpg" label="George Augustus Sala" attribution="Frederick Waddy, Public domain, via Wikimedia Commons">